meyerkev/eks-tf-interview-template/README.md

 terraform apply -var "interviewee_name=<you>"
 ```

-That will give you a cluster namne and a keypair for the interviewee.
+That will give you a cluster name and a keypair for the interviewee.

 The key pair will give then the ability to describe the cluster and update their local kubeconfig